 One of the easiest ways you can find a German Shepherd Dog to adopt is to talk to vets, groomers, and trainers who have worked with owners of adoptive GSDs.
 You can also talk directly to GSD owners who have adopted pets.

-If this does not give you the answer you’re looking for, contacting animal welfare societies, rescues, shelters, or searching online for German Shepherds listed for adoption will surely bring a good outcome.
+If this does not give you the answer you’re looking for, contacting animal welfare societies, rescues, and shelters or searching online for German Shepherds listed for adoption will surely bring a good outcome.

-One advantage of seeking to adopt in shelters and rescue centers is that they will usually have information about the dog’s history.
-You can use this to judge if the German Shepherd you identify is the right one for you.
+One advantage of seeking to adopt in shelters and rescue centers is that they usually have information about the dog’s history.
+You can use this to judge if the German Shepherd you identify is right for you.

 Learn More on Adopting a Dog From a Shelter…

-You can reach out to German Shepherd rescue and shelters through national or regional breed clubs or search the internet for possible contacts.
+You can contact German Shepherd Rescue and Shelters through national or regional breed clubs or search the internet for possible contacts.
 I give you an overview of these options.

 Search the AKC’s Rescue Network